DavidEGrayson/secp256k1-rb/README.md

 * Exception messages produced by this wrapper are less verbose than they could be to help avoid leaking secret information.

+## This code is under construction!

+This code is in a transitionary period for a few reasons:

+* The `secp256k1` gem from rubygems.org comes from https://github.com/GemHQ/secp256k1-rb, not from the this repository.
+That gem does not work with the latest version of libsecp256k1.
+* The code in this repository depends on a [pull request](https://github.com/bitcoin/secp256k1/pull/208) from @sipa to libsecp256k1 which has not been merged in yet, as of 2015-02-06.
+* The code in this repository is not complete yet, and is being developed by @DavidEGrayson.
+It will not be considered complete and releasable until all features of the library are exposed and no TODO items are remaining.

+Until these issues are resolved, the installation instructions below will not work and you will have to do some futzing to get this code to work.
+You can look at `.travis.yml` for some helpful commands to run.

 ## Installation instructions

 If you are using Mac OS X and Homebrew, run these commands to install required development tools: